lupyuen/lupyuen.github.io/src/marathon.md

 Yep it increases our [__Cadence (Steps Per Minute)__](TODO).
 We might hit 180 Steps Per Minute!
 (Pic above)

-Breathing becomes super important, while we're maintaing the __Same Cadence__ for 6 hours.
+Breathing becomes super important, while we're maintaining the __Same Cadence__ for 6 hours.
 Here's how...

 TODO: Breathing Diagram

 # Breathe Deeply

-TODO

-Watch out!
-Sweaty Breathy Monster behind you!

-_TODO?_
+_What's this Deep Breathing?_

+Do this while running (pic above)

+1. Pull into our lungs, as much air as possible

+1. Do it some more, really stretch our Diaphragm

+1. Exhale forcefully.
+Yep it will sound like a _wheezy grunt_.

+1. Which is a helpful warning for the folks near us: _"Watch out!
+Sweaty Breathy Monster passing you!"_

+_Help I'm panting and breathless!_

+Ah here comes the cool trick: We don't really need to run all the way...

 TODO: Run Walk Run Diagram

-_TODO?_

-TODO: Pain Diagram

-# In Case Of Injury

-TODO: Injury pic

 # Run - Walk - Run

+_Running 180 Steps Per Minute for 6 Hours, Non-Stop?
+Impossible!_

+Just take a break and walk. [__Run-Walk-Run__](TODO) is perfectly OK for a Marathon!

+_But surely we can't walk too much?_

+Indeed, we need to complete the Marathon within the __Cut-Off Time__. [(Like 7.5 Hours)](TODO)

+We __Count Our Breathing__, to be sure that we run more and walk less...

+1.  _[Run Phase: Total 50 seconds]_

+    Count Our Breaths: 1 to 40...

+    Run At Each Count: __Step Left, Step Right__

+1.  _[Walk Phase: Total 25 seconds]_

+    Then Count Our Breaths: 1 to 20...

+    __Walk Briskly__

+1. Repeat the Run-Walk Phases until we complete the Marathon.
+We're assuming TODO Breaths Per Minute, 180 Steps Per Minute.

+1. Please tweak the numbers above!
+Experiment and pick the right numbers so we don't run into breathlessness.
+While still completing the Marathon.

+_So we're busy counting: 40 - 20 - 40 - 20?
+All 6 hours of the Marathon?_

+Yep that's one good way to practice [__Meditation and Mindfulness__](TODO)!
+As we're counting / running / walking: Immerse ourselves into the here and now...

+- Is Everything OK?
+Our thighs, knees, calves, ankles, feet, hips, arms, shoulders, ...

+- Are our toes bruisin' while we're cruisin'?

+- Are we thirsty / hungry / sleepy?
+Too warm or sweaty?

+- Are we breathless?
+Heart pounding too fast?

+- Are we stepping into a puddle?
+Or a poodle?

 TODO

-Run-Walk-Run is perfectly OK!

 Walking
 Shake a leg.
 Is anything broken?

-Step into a puddle
-Or a poodle

-TODO: Run Walk Run Diagram
+# In Case Of Injury

+TODO: Injury pic

+TODO: Pain diagram

 # Cadence - Steps Per Minute